Arlington Family Lawyer

 - How can I make sure they are okay?

 These concerns are normal for any mom or dad, and particularly important to think about during a child custody battle, or pre-agreement.
-We know that many parents struggle to think about these things, and worry what the future may hold.
-For most parents, they do not want the decision of child custody to end up in the hands of a judge.
+We know that many parents struggle to think about these things and worry about what the future may hold.
+Most parents, do not want the decision of child custody to end up in the hands of a judge.
 However, when an arrangement cannot be reached, this will happen.
 To avoid this, it may help to have a family lawyer in Arlington, VA on your side.
 By making this decision, you can feel peace of mind in knowing your rights will be protected, while at the same time, your child’s interests will be put first.

 If you are a parent and facing a child custody issue, call a family lawyer in Arlington, VA from May Law, LLP.
 We will work closely with you to consider all of your options, and ideally create a plan that accounts for your responsibilities, obligations, job, and schedule.
-This plan may not only help you to get what you want, but also ensure your child receives the best care possible – from both parents.
+This plan may not only help you to get what you want but also ensure your child receives the best care possible – from both parents.

 Types of Child Custody

-Legal Custody – Usually, legal custody is awarded to both parents.
+Usually, legal custody is awarded to both parents.
 This custody allows the parent to make various decisions for the child, including health care, religious upbringing, and education.

 When one parent has more time with the child than the other, they may have primary physical custody.

 If you need help with a child custody matter, call a family lawyer in Arlington, VA from May Law, LLP for immediate advice.